ericoporto/ags-manual-wiki/Game.md

     DisableInterface();

-will disable the user\'s interface.
+will disable the user's interface.

 *See Also:* [EnableInterface](#enableinterface),
 [IsInterfaceEnabled](#isinterfaceenabled)